openvinotoolkit/open_model_zoo/demos/python_demos/handwritten_japanese_recognition_demo/README.md

 # Handwritten Japanese Recognition Demo
 This example demonstrates an approach to recognize handwritten japanese text lines using OpenVINO™.
 This model supports all the characters in datasets [Kondate](http://web.tuat.ac.jp/~nakagawa/database/en/kondate_about.html) and [Nakayosi](http://web.tuat.ac.jp/~nakagawa/database/en/about_nakayosi.html).

 ## How It Works

-The demo expects the followings model in the Intermediate Representation (IR) format:
+The demo expects the following model in the Intermediate Representation (IR) format:

    * handwritten-japanese-recognition-0001